Petroleum in Australia: Refineries

-There was also an eighth refinery, the Port Stanvac Refinery, which was mothballed by ExxonMobil Australia in 2003 and permanently closed in 2009.
+There was also an eighth refinery, the Port Stanvac Refinery near Adelaide SA, which was mothballed by ExxonMobil Australia in 2003 and permanently closed in 2009.
 The main reason for the closure was that it was "one of the smallest refineries in the Asia–Pacific region", and "could not compete against larger regional refineries".

 By December 2020, three of the above seven refineries had already closed, with the Altona (ExxonMobil), Geelong (Viva), Kwinana (BP) and Lytton (Ampol) refineries remaining operational.
 The Kurnell Refinery was closed in 2014 and was converted into a fuel import terminal.

 The Kwinana refinery closed in 2021, while the Altona refinery is in the final stages of closing down as of October 2022, with both refineries also being converted to fuel import terminals.
 This meant that from 2023, only the Geelong and Lytton refineries remain.

 Marketing and distribution

 The retail downstream business is dominated by Ampol, which has 1,900 stores across the country as of October 2022.
 This also includes 540 stations which are co-branded and operated by EG Australia.